alvaroOnCode/js-patterns-design/README.md

 First course exercises will be marked with an **A** and the second ones will be marked with a **B**.

-Finally, and just to be clear, some of the patterns are not patterns actually but methodologies, techniques or good practices.
+Finally, and just to be clear, some content are not patterns actually but methodologies, techniques or good practices.

 Enjoy the repo!